PeaceAndCubeMC/datapacks/README.md

 # PeaceAndCube datapacks
-Contains datapacks made for seasonal events
+Contains datapacks made for seasonal events.

+This repository is used as an archive.
+Datapacks may not be compatible with the latest version of Minecraft.

 ## halloween2019
 `Advancements` • `Functions`